-With such a rich store of historical data here up for grabs, it was only a matter of time before somebody tried to mine it fictitiously on celluloid.
-Not only has first time director Blair Erikson done just that, he has taken the above elements and fused them with a score of other motif’s including HP Lovecraft (in particular his story The Beyond), experimental radio broadcasting, and real life characters fictionalized for the purpose of storytelling.
+With such a rich store of historical data here up for grabs, it was only a matter of time before somebody tried to mine it fictitiously on screen.
+Not only has first time director Blair Erikson done just that, he has taken the above elements and fused them with a score of other motif’s including HP Lovecraft (in particular his story The Beyond); experimental radio broadcasting, and real life characters fictionalized for the purpose of storytelling.
 On paper this seems like a heady mix – one that could ultimately implode.
-But Banshee Chapter comes equipped with just enough unique sophistication and snatches of brilliance that at times the viewer will be left reeling.
+But Banshee Chapter comes equipped with just enough unique sophistication and snatches of brilliance that at times you'll will be left reeling.

 Make no mistake; this is a ‘footage’ film.
 But ‘found footage’ has, thankfully, been left off the menu.
 What we have instead is a kind of a hybrid excursion inter-spliced with genuinely creepy stock recordings of real and fictionalized MKULtra experiments.

 Present day, and James Hirsch has decided to take an old school MKULtra concoction himself ... and film proceedings.
 With his friend at the camera’s helm, it isn’t long before a sinister radio-broadcast takes up a chorus – along with an all pervading malaise that something altogether alien is just outside the door and homing in on James’s thoughts.
 After James’s mysterious disappearance, it then falls to his old college friend Anne to pick up the pieces.
 A present day reporter, Anne remains at the crux of the narrative – guided by a desire not only to find James but to unravel some of the evidence acquired.